Growing business

 Invoices with payment terms outline when your organisation will receive income, helping with cash flow forecasting.
 They can also help you to get paid on time and, should things ever escalate, payment terms could help you to get your money back in claims court.

-You can add payment terms in various parts of an invoice, depending on what you’re looking to include.
+You can add payment terms (invoice terms and conditions) in various parts of an invoice, depending on what you’re looking to include.
 For example, the issue date could go at the top of the invoice and accepted payment methods could be outlined just below the invoice amount.

-There’s no specific right answer as to where to include the information.
+There’s no specific right answer as to how to write payment terms on an invoice.
 The key is to make sure the invoice is clear and understandable.

 It can be a good idea to use invoicing software to generate an invoice template for you that you can then customise.
 This can save you time and stress worrying about what it should look like!